BBQ food safety

 Cooking meat in the oven first can also help you avoid other issues, such as with the BBQ coals not being hot enough or having too much food on the grill.

-Cook BBQ meat thoroughly
+Cook BBQ meat properly

-- other meats, like chicken and pork, as well as minced meat products such as burgers, kebabs and sausages, should not be served pink or rare
+- other meats, like chicken and pork, as well as minced meat products such as burgers, kebabs and sausages, should not be served pink or rare as bacteria can be in the meat

 Remember that charred on the outside doesn't always mean cooked on the inside.